nicolas-cherel/RumblePerfs/README.md

 ### comments
  - rumblebars does not compile the template, it just parses a data struct that is evaluated against data.
  - js and java implementation runs on JITed VMs, and my benches cases varies too little on templates and data to avoid those JIT compilers to optimise for the bench specific dataset.
+ - I didn't look at memory usage, but I'm very confident that rumblebars is much lighter than node/jvm.

 ## results